ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

   f :: t -> t
   f @a = \(a :: a) -> a

-Currently, pattern signatures, like ``a :: a`` in this case, may or may not bind type variables depending on whether or not a variable with the same name was already bound.
+Currently, pattern signatures, like ``a :: a`` in this case, may or may not bind type variables depending on whether a variable with the same name was already bound.
 In this case, the type variable ``a`` was already bound by the ``@a`` type abstraction, so the pattern signature is a use of the variable ``a`` and does not bind it as a fresh variable.

 This will not produce a pun-use warning, because in the hypothetical pun-free Haskell, this would simply first bind ``a`` to be the type that ``f`` operates